prash-ittb/adobe_analytics/README.txt

 Description
 ===========
-Adds the AdobeAnalytics analytics system to your website.
+Adds the Adobe Analytics system to your website.

 Requirements
 ============

-* SiteCatalyst user account
+* Adobe Analytics user account

 Installation
 ============
-* Copy the 'adobeanalytics' module directory in to your Drupal modules directory as usual.
+* Copy the 'adobe_analytics' module directory in to your Drupal modules directory as usual.

 Customization
 =============
-Here is an example of module code that you can use to create variables more suited to tracking your needs by utilizing hook_adobeanalytics_variables().
+Here is an example of module code that you can use to create variables more suited to tracking your needs by utilizing hook_adobe_analytics_variables().
 This code should go in your custom module's .module file and modified accordingly.
-For illustration purposes we are adding a setting to the adobeanalytics administration form to allow site administrators to control whether or not they want to track our custom "referring_search_engine" variable.
+For illustration purposes we are adding a setting to the adobe_anlaytics administration form to allow site administrators to control whether or not they want to track our custom "referring_search_engine" variable.

 Note: Do not forget to rename the functions.

 <?php

   /**
-   * Implements hook_adobeanalytics_variables().
+   * Implements hook_adobe_analytics_variables().
    */
-  function mymodule_adobeanalytics_variables() {
+  function mymodule_adobe_analytics_variables() {
   // Initialize a variables array to be returned by this hook.
   $variables = array();
-  $config_var = \Drupal::config('adobeanalytics.settings')->get('track_search_engine', 0);
+  $config_var = \Drupal::config('adobe_anlaytics.settings')->get('track_search_engine', 0);
   if ($config_var) {
     $variables['referring_search_engine'] = 'none';